Export and email a Power BI report with Power Automate

 In On these days, select which days you want your flow to run, and select Create.

-In Recurrence, select Show advanced options and enter a value in At these hours and At these minutes to set a specific time for your flow to run.
+In Recurrence, select Edit > Show advanced options and enter a value in At these hours and At these minutes to set a specific time for your flow to run.

 Select New Step.

-In Choose an action, search for Power BI and select Export to File for Power BI Reports.
+In Choose an operation, search for Power BI and select Export to File for Power BI Reports.

 In Export to File for Power BI Reports, select a Workspace and Report from the dropdowns.